aratur/frontendmentor-password-generator/README.md

 # Frontend Mentor - Password generator app solution

+Strong contrasted user interface.
+Generates a password based on the selected inclusion options.
+Customized UI components from Material UI library.
+For internationalization React i18next framework was used in this project.

 This is a solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).

 ## Table of contents